code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 # Endpoint @SoapAction Annotation

-The [endpoint mapping](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#server-endpoint-mapping) is responsible for mapping incoming messages to appropriate endpoints.
+The [endpoint mapping](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#server-endpoint-mapping){:target="_blank"} is responsible for mapping incoming messages to appropriate endpoints.
 The `@SoapAction` annotation marks methods with a particular SOAP Action.
 Whenever a message comes in which has this SOAPAction header, the method will be invoked.

 In this example instead of the `@PayloadRoot` mapping, we will use `@SoapAction` to trigger the `listFlights()` method of our `TicketAgentEndpoint` class.
 The annotation takes as `value` the SOAPAction string.

 The value of the SOAPAction header can be accessed within the endpoint logic by calling the `getSoapAction()` method on the request `SoapMessage`.
-Just add the `MessageContext` as input parameter in order to retrieve it.
+Just add the `MessageContext` as an input parameter in order to retrieve it.

 ``` java
 package com.codenotfound.ws.endpoint;